 - .25 oz jasmine tea syrup

-- Stir well, strain into coupe glass. discarded lemon swath garnish
+- Stir well, strain into a coupe glass. discarded lemon swath garnish

 - *Jasmine tea syrup: Steep 3 level teaspoons of loose jasmine tea in 6 oz of hot water for 5 minutes.